 Other new signs unveiled yesterday include signs for electric car recharging points and "no entry except cycles" signs alerting cyclists to contraflow lanes in one-way streets.
-The moves are aimed at modernising the advice to road-users and are also designed to sweep away the confusing – and occasionally contradictory – jumble of signs on main routes and to encourage councils to make roads more user-friendly.
+The moves are not only aimed at modernising the advice to road-users.
+They are also designed to sweep away the confusing – and occasionally contradictory – jumble of signs on main routes and to encourage councils to make roads more user-friendly.

 Pedestrian crossings could be fitted with the "countdown timers" familiar in the United States and many European countries, while estimated journey times could be added to cycle route signs.
 Ministers hope to slash the number of signs by relaxing rules requiring some – such as those indicating the start of a pedestrian zone – to be placed on both sides of a road.

 They also say they will cut red tape by allowing councils to put up many common signs without getting permission from Whitehall.
 Norman Baker, the transport minister, said: "We are cutting pointless bureaucracy, giving councils more freedoms, and updating our signs for the modern era.

 "Sometimes, the jungles of signs and tangles of white, red and yellow lines can leave people more confused than informed.
 This expensive clutter can also leave our roadsides looking unsightly and unwelcoming."

 Conservation groups have repeatedly called for initiatives to cut the number of roadside signs, arguing that a plethora of warnings and instructions is unsightly and dangerous.
 A study by the Campaign to Protect Rural England of a seven-mile section of a B-road in the South Downs National Park in Hampshire revealed an average of 45 signs per mile.